Odalith/FFaudio/readme.md

-### ⚠️ This project is in alpha, use at your own risk.
-Contributions/suggestions welcome
+⚠️ This project is in alpha, and alot of testing is needed.
+Use at your own risk.

 ### FFaudio is a high-level audio player library using FFmpeg & SDL2.
 It is a heavily modified version of FFplay, so all credit for its general design goes to the FFmpeg team and contributors.

 ## Features
-- Cross-platform support for Windows, Linux, macOS, Android, and iOS
+- Cross-platform can potentially support Windows, Linux, macOS, Android, and iOS
-- Thanks to FFmpeg it can decode and play basically any file with an audio component
+- Thanks to FFmpeg it can decode and play basically any file with an audio component:
+  - Tested to work with mp3, flac, wav, aiff, m4a, wma, oga, ogg, aac, and dsf (dsd64)
+- Plentiful list of options and filters for customizing playback:
+  - Volume 0-100
+  - Looping infinite, 0, or a specific number of times
+  - Mute
+  - Pause/Resume
+  - Seek
+  - Seek percentage
+  - 10 band Equalizer
+  - Crossfeed
-- Support for 10 band Equalizer, Crossfeed, and EBU R128 audio normalization
+  - EBU R128 audio normalization
+  - More if you know how to set up FFmpeg filters (Send PR!)
+- BEEFY callbacks with flags for easy integration into your application:
+  - End of file callback
+  - Logging callback
+  - Stream restarted callback
+  - Duration updated callback
-- Easy-to-use API for integrating audio playback into applications
+- Sumptuous API for integrating audio playback into anything that can run C 11
 - Performant and memory efficient thanks again to FFmpeg
-- Supports playing audio through a custom audio device
+- Supports playing audio through a custom audio device and runtime reconfiguration
 - Licensed under the LGPLv2.1 and free to use

 ## Who It's For
-- Anyone making audio/music applications; It is primarily made for use with music players.
-- Anyone who wants to integrate audio playback into their applications without having to worry about file formats
+Want audio playback and don't need to mix audio?
+Yes?
+Fabulous.

 ## Planned Features
 - Fully support playback of rtp, rtsp, udp, and sdp (non-realtime) audio streams